okjuan/virtual.book/journal/_posts/2022-09-09-learning-to-dress.md

 Some part of me must’ve known that little moose was bull.
 But at that age intuition gives way easily to the cool kid decree.

+Before I had a chance to buy into the hype, my parents announced that we were moving to the States.
-A year or two later, I found out we would be moving to the U.S., right in time for me to experience the fabled American institution of middle school.
+And right in time for me to experience the fabled American institution of middle school.
 That summer, while our parents dealt with the logistics of moving a six-person family from Mexico City to the suburbs of New York, my siblings and I watched nauseating amounts of Nickelodeon and Disney Channel.
 This time it was my older sister staring at me as I took diligent notes from *Ned’s Declassified School Survival Guide*.
-My studious, competitive little self loved neat and simple rules, and relished the idea that they codified everything.
+I loved neat and simple rules, and relished the idea that they codified everything.

-Ned’s tips were good, but it was his outfit that influenced me the most.
+Ned’s tips were good, but not nearly as influential as his outfits were.
-The open button-up with a t-shirt underneath was just--mwah.
+Now it would be my turn to strut through the hallways in an open button up with a t-shirt underneath.
+And if the button-up were to have a little moose on the chest, then so be it.
 (It’s fortunate I didn’t discover mirrored aviators until later.
 I would’ve been too powerful.)
 I recreated it with Abercrombie button-ups and striped sweatpants from The Children’s Place.
 (One big stripe was an admissible, if humbler, alternative to the three.)
 On more modest days I played it safe with my long sleeve graphic tee that read, in letters stylized as ice cubes across the chest, _COOL AS ICE_.

-On those first few weeks, I swaggered through the halls in my open button-up, savoring my authentique américain lifestyle.
+On those first few weeks, I swaggered through the halls in my new outfits, savoring my authentique américain lifestyle.
-Unfortunately, the quippy repartee that I anticipated happening in the busy halls wasn’t as natural in the secluded corner of the school, where the sixth grade lockers were.
+But, unfortunately, the quippy repartee that I anticipated happening in the busy halls wasn’t as natural in the secluded corner of the school, where the sixth grade lockers were.
 Plus, opening a locker wasn’t the 3-second operation that TV had assured me existed mainly as backdrop for flirting between classes.
-I don’t know at what summer camp all those Nickelodeon teens and pre-teens got their bank-heist finger agility.
+I don’t know at what summer camp all those Nickelodeon teens and teens got their bank-heist finger agility.

 Even lunch time was a sobering affair.
 My idealized vision of middle school suffered a severe blow when the ever-grouchy ketchup-haired lunch lady rung up my lunch food at more than the three bucks my mom gave me.